 Coping with financial pressures

-To get help, or just to talk about your concerns, call a member of our financial support team on 01 231 0522 or contact our Support Line on 1800 200 700.
-They can advise you on practical supports and benefits, and tell you about services to help you cope with stress such as free counselling.
+If you need help, or just want to talk about your concerns, contact our Support Line on 1800 200 700.
+Our cancer nurses can advise you on practical supports and benefits, and tell you about services to help you cope with stress such as free counselling.

 For more information on life insurance, including the best way to go about making an application, read our guide to Life Insurance and Cancer.